-- Your name. - Date of birth. - Basic insurance information and numbers, with space to write down preferred provider limitations, deductible levels, stop-loss policies, dollar allowances for inpatient rehab, length-of-stay limits, home care coverage, and medical equipment coverage. - Hospital information, such as your U-card number. - Allergies to food and/or medicine. - Health history (your own and your family medical history), including health habits, past illnesses, chronic illnesses, surgeries and outcomes, up to your present condition.
-When possible, include past doctors, dates of surgeries or hospital stays, medicines taken, and other treatments. - Many providers also want to know about your biological family's medical history.
-Often, they ask if certain family members are still living, and if so, whether or not they have chronic illnesses such as high blood pressure, glaucoma, multiple sclerosis, heart disease, or cancer.
+- Your name.

+- Date of birth.

+- Basic insurance information and numbers, with space to write down preferred provider limitations, deductible levels, stop-loss policies, dollar allowances for inpatient rehab, length-of-stay limits, home healthcare coverage, and medical equipment coverage.

+- Hospital information, such as your U-card number. - Allergies to food and/or medicine. - Health history (your own and your family medical history), including health habits, past illnesses, chronic illnesses, surgeries and outcomes, up to your present condition.
+When possible, include past doctors, dates of surgeries or hospital stays, medicines taken, and other treatments. - Many providers also want to know your biological family's health history.
+They may ask if certain family members are still living, and if so, whether or not they have certain illnesses.
 Also, if a family member is no longer living, they will ask about the cause of death. - Include the list of medicines as described below.